johankraft/DevAlertDemoSTM32L475/README.md

 # DevAlertDemoSTM32L475

-This project demonstrates Percepio DevAlert (https://percepio.com/devalert) on an STM32L475 device with FreeRTOS.
-Currently this is still a work in progress, but is working.
-The instructions are however not yet complete.
+This project demonstrates Percepio DevAlert (https://percepio.com/devalert) on the STM32L4 IoT Discovery kit, https://www.st.com/en/evaluation-tools/b-l475e-iot01a.html, with FreeRTOS.
+This demo project is currently a work in progress, but is working.
+The instructions are however not yet complete and the code needs a bit more polishing.
+This is not yet an official demo...

-The development tools used is SW4STM32 (https://www.openstm32.org/System%2BWorkbench%2Bfor%2BSTM32) but it should be possible to import the project into STM32CubeIDE.

-There are multiple projects here, the one to run is "aws_demos".
-This includes the DevAlert target library (DFM) extended with the CrashCatcher library, and as well as the TraceRecorder library for Tracealyzer.
-These are found under \libraries\3rdparty.
+The demo includes the DevAlert target library (DFM) extended with the CrashCatcher library (for crash dumps), and as well as the TraceRecorder library for providing traces to Tracealyzer.
+These libraries are found under \libraries\3rdparty.

 Examples of how to use the DFM library is found in main.c (vendors\st\boards\stm32l475_discovery\aws_demos\application_code\main.c)

+The development tool used for this project is SW4STM32 (https://www.openstm32.org/System%2BWorkbench%2Bfor%2BSTM32) but it should be possible to import the project into STM32CubeIDE.
+To import the project into SW4STM32, select "Import...", "Projects from Folder or Archive" and include all projects found.
+The relevant one is "aws_demos", but it seems the others are needed to the build to work.

 To port this to another target, you may need to update the following files:
 - dfmUser.c - Used-defined definitions needed by DFM.